 - Richard Lane notes that there was a Prefs editor called "WBConfig" (see main screen shot above) which was also called "Workbench Preferences" (image to right) supplied with early beta versions of Workbench 2.0 for the A3000.
-This tool went on to become the "ClickToFront" commodity and the "Workbench window as backdrop" was moved to the Workbench menu.
+This tool was split into the "ClickToFront" commodity, and "Workbench window as backdrop" was moved to the "Workbench" menu.

 - Peter Cherna (former AmigaOS team member) explains the background and changes of Workbench Beta 1.4 through Workbench Beta 2.04.

 - Chris Young sent two early-stage development snapshots of Commodities Exchange (initially called "AppExchange"):